 - · Focus on social gathering

 - Flexible program

-- Informal gathering
+- · Informal gathering

-- Places for quiet contemplation

 - Unstructured recreation

 - Large community gatherings

 - Can also accommodate places for quiet contemplation

-- Large central lawn as focal point with sunny & shaded areas & seating - Abundance of seating options (sunny and shaded options) - Public art: explore interactive installations with education component - Visitor amenities
+- · Large central lawn as focal point - Abundance of seating options (sunny and shaded options) - Public art: explore interactive installations with education component - Visitor amenities

-- Clear delineation between the public space and adjacent private realm - Maximize building entrances and windows facing onto the park: storefronts, multiple townhouse or apartment stoops and porches, primary building entrances
+- At the center of mixed use areas - Clear delineation between the public space and adjacent private realm - Maximize building entrances and windows facing onto the park: storefronts, multiple townhouse or apartment stoops and porches, primary building entrances

-- Seamless transitions between the park and the street sidewalk - Surrounded by minimum of two streets, ideally four streets - Surrounded by activating uses - Should not be located behind uses - Must never be located in residual/surplus/left-over space
+- Seamless transitions between the park and the street sidewalk - Bordered by at least one street, ideally four streets - Surrounded by activating uses - Should not be located behind uses - Must never be located in residual/surplus/left-over space

-• 1⁄2 acre minimum; 11⁄2 acres ideal
+• 1⁄2 acre minimum: 11⁄2 acres ideal

-Schenley Plaza, Pittsburgh, PA.
-Source: Sasaki Former parking lot transformed into a gateway and green heart of the city.
-Key features: central lawn area surrounded by institutional buildings facing the space and streets on four sides.
+Schenley Plaza, Pittsburgh, Pennsylvania.
+Source: Sasaki

+This former parking lot was transformed into a gateway and green "heart" of the city.
+Key features: central lawn area surrounded by institutional buildings and streets on four sides.
 The introduction of food kiosks and a restaurant makes the space a destination even without a major event.
-The seasonal shade structure and trees along major circulation routes provide shade for those who want to escape the sunny areas.
-The adjacent bosque area in front of one of the institutional buildings offers a great extension of shaded area to the place.
-Road closure for special events like the one shown in this picture, integrates the plaza with its neighboring public spaces.
-The presence of smaller courtyards and formal gardens along the main street helps the transition from busy traffic to an inviting green lawn and provides a buffer during events.
-Size: 3.4 acres; lawn area:~1.0 acre
+The seasonal shade structure and trees along major pathways provide shade for those who want to escape the sun.
+A major bosque area in front of one of the institutional buildings offers an extension of shaded area to the place.
+Road closures for special events (as shown in this picture), integrates the plaza with its neighboring public spaces.
+The presence of smaller courtyards and formal gardens along the main streets helps the transition from busy traffic to an inviting green lawn and provides a buffer during events.
+Size: 3.4 acres; lawn area: ~1.0 acre

-Bryant Park, New York.
+Bryant Park, New York, New York.
 Source: Bryant Park Corporation, Wikipedia